aliceofmeiji/unix_stuff/programacao/awk/md_to_html/README.md

 input is always a markdown file and output is always a html file.

-not everything works. == and -- headings are not supported. lists inside lists are not supported. at the moment, you can only have one url per line. and probably many other things.
+not everything works. == and -- headings are not supported. lists inside lists are not supported. and probably many other things.

 the stylesheet is defaulted to the file `style.css` in the current directory, but running it with `md_to_html -v style=other_style_sheet.css` sets it to `other_style_sheet.css`.